Muneeb-ii/Muneeb-ii/README.md

 👋 Hi, I’m Muneeb Azfar Nafees!

-I'm a computer science student passionate about leveraging AI to solve real-world problems.
+I'm a computer science and mathematical science student at Colby College.
+I am passionate about leveraging AI to solve real-world problems.
 My interests include AI, data science, machine learning, and deep learning.

 ## What I’ve Worked On:
 - **Sentiment Analysis Models**: Developed sentiment analysis models using Bag of Words and TF-IDF.